tsgates/arch-wiki-markdown/wiki/Jekyll.md

     # gem install jekyll

-> Arch User Repository (Alternate)
+> AUR (alternate)

-Alternately, ruby-jekyll can be installed from the Arch User Repository.
+Alternately, ruby-jekyll can be installed from the AUR.

-Select a Markup Language
+Select a markup language
 ------------------------

 There are numerous different markup languages that are used to define